0bubbles0/fac-22-application/README.md

 1. Projects
 1. Beethoven Bootcamp
   * Potential future versions:
-    * Other composers, non-symphonies &rarr; nest objects further
+    * More composers, non-symphonies &rarr; nest objects further
-    * "Random" choices
+    * "Random" suggestions
-    * Can filter results (only Beethoven, only Andante)
+    * User can filter search (e.g. "only Beethoven", "only Andante")
     * User can choose key from quint-circle-image &rarr; image map
     * User can submit new entries to database &rarr; need a way to verify if information is correct
 1. Coding Goals